Medical Records Retention Guide (Updated for 2026)

 What is Medical Records Retention?

-Why Medical Records Retention Matters
+Why Medical Record Retention is Important

 Medical records retention supports nearly every aspect of a well-run healthcare practice.
 From protecting patient data to improving operational efficiency, here’s why it matters: